qmonnet/git-archive-all-action/README.md

   directory.

 - `prefix`:
-  Prefix to prepend to each filename in the archive, empty by default.
+  Prefix to prepend to each filename in the archive, defaults to the base name of the output file without its extension (in the example above: `project`).
+  For example, if using `output-files: project.zip` and passing no `prefix`, the generated archive contains a root directory named `project`.
+Note that explicitly passing an empty prefix is the same as not setting the option, and falls back to the default behaviour.
+To have all compressed items at the root of the generated archive, pass `'/'` as a prefix.

 - `export-ignore` (boolean):
   Follow `export-ignore` attributes from `.gitattributes`, enabled by default.